 For the design of the enclosure, but also for its construction, the consideration of the site is often a major challenge when it is necessary to accommodate the presence of numerous networks of fluids, structural elements of the building e.g. in the upper part of the enclosure.

-ITS will take part in an industrial acoustic insulation project in a corrugated cardboard manufacturing plant near Strasbourg (France, Alsace-Champagne-Ardenne-Lorraine region which is now called "Grand East"): it will come to the encapsulation of a single-face corrugator, in a complex environment given the age of the premises and the existing servitudes, all obstacles to a simple geometry construction.
+ITS will take part in an industrial acoustic insulation project in a plant manfuctaring corrugated cardboard near Strasbourg (France, Alsace-Champagne-Ardenne-Lorraine region which is now called "Grand East"): it will come to the encapsulation of a single-face corrugator, in a complex environment given the age of the premises and the existing servitudes, all obstacles to a simple geometry construction.

 ITS cooperation with a commercial partner for the construction and supervision of the installation with many references in this field will make possible a harmonious project management, and, in-fine, the obtaining of a soundproofing equipment keeping all its promises (among which: that of an installation in record time) in the context of this project of industrial acoustic insulation.